J-HangarSpace

 (1) Branch schools at Moji, Fukuoka Prefecture and Iwanuma, Miyagi Prefecture

-8th Region JCG(Photo: 8th Region, Japan Coast Guard)
+8th Region JCG(Photo: 8th Region/JCG)

 Helicopter-Capable Ships of the Japan Coast Guard

 JCG Fleet Review 2018 (1)(Above) Tokyo Bay, off Tokyo International Airport, May 20, 2018.
-Vessels of the Japan Coast Guard in
+JCG vessels in line astern pass

-in the place of honour on the
+(furthest from camera), standing in the place of honour

 Yashima (PLH 22).
-This was the second day of the 56th review of the
+This was the second day of the 56th review of the fleet, in which

-fleet, in which 37 ships and 15 aircraft participated to mark the JCG’s 70th anniversary.
+37 ships and 15 aircraft participated to mark the JCG’s 70th anniversary.

-(Below) The stern and helicopter hangar of the Yashima can be seen on the port side, while the Tosa
+(Below) The stern and helicopter hangar of the Yashima can be seen on the port side, while the

 (PL 08) is in the van of the convoy on the starboard side.
-Formerly an annual event held in May, the
+Formerly an annual event

-fleet review has had to be cancelled on occasion before, most recently following the Great East Japan
+held in May, the fleet review has had to be cancelled on occasion before, most recently

-Earthquake of 2011.
-Its suspension for the past six years, however, had been entirely due to the service’s
+years, however, had been entirely due to the service’s heightened level of operations in

-heightened level of operations in the seas around Okinawa and the uninhabited, disputed Senkaku Islands
+the seas around Okinawa and the uninhabited, disputed Senkaku Islands (Pinnacle

 (Photos: Japan Coast Guard)